The Indigenous legend of the circle of time and the wisdom of the cycles of life

 Look at the moon.

-Then it became round and shiny.
+Then it became round and bright.

-Then she disappeared into the darkness.
+Then it disappeared into darkness.

-But a few nights later, she returned.
+But a few nights later, it returned.

 The elder then spoke again.

-Nothing ever truly disappears.
+Nothing truly disappears.

-Everything works in a circle.
+Everything moves in a circle.

-He pointed towards the forest.
+He pointed to the forest.

-The leaves fall, but the tree remains alive.
+Leaves fall, but the tree remains alive.

 Even humans walk in this circle.